 The additional heating or cooling load will cause an increase in electric use.
 Heating and cooling your home can average over 40% of you total energy use.
 Using space heaters, fireplaces, livestock heaters or vehicle block heaters in the winter can dramatically increase your energy consumption.
 Running a dehumidifier or watering of lawns, gardens and animals in the summer months will increase your energy use.
 Hot tubs and pool pumps can also add to your electric bill.

-Corn Belt offers Levelized Billing to help average out seasonal fluctations.
+Corn Belt offers free Levelized Billing to help average out seasonal fluctations.

 I wasn't Home...

 If leave your home for an extended period of time for business or vacation, any appliance you leave plugged in or connected will continue to use electricity even while you are gone.
 Your hot water heater, freezer, refrigerator, HVAC system, landscape irrigation, well pump, etc. keep on running when you're not home.
 Before you leave, make sure to turn off or unplug appliances that aren't needed and adjust your thermostat to keep heating/cooling costs down.